betsol/spa-server/README.md

 of your middleware in the Connect's stack.

+## Changelog

+Please see the [complete changelog][changelog] for list of changes.

+## Contributors

+This library was made possible by [it's contributors][contributors].

 ## Feedback

-If you have found a bug or have another issue with the library - please [create an issue][new-issue] in this GitHub repository.
+If you have found a bug or have another issue with the library — please [create an issue][new-issue].

-If you have a question - file it with [StackOverflow][so-ask] and send me a link to [s.fomin@betsol.ru][email].
+If you have a question regarding the library or it's integration with your project — consider asking a question at [StackOverflow][so-ask] and sending me a link via [E-Mail][email].
 I will be glad to help.

 Have any ideas or propositions?
 Feel free to contact me by [E-Mail][email].